zadium/PerformersBoard.lsl/readme.md

 * Design your board
 * Upload font image Impact-512.png the root of board with name Impact-512
 * Upload "FURWARE text.lsl" into root of board
-* Upload init.lsl into root, change the font name to Impact-512 (already set)
+* //--Upload init.lsl into root, change the font name to Impact-512 (already set)--
-* Upload Performers.lsl into root

 * Reset Script

 #### Build Objects/Prims

+* Upload Performers.lsl into root

 * Add Buttons with this names, `text` will show notecard on console board, `nc` will give nc to toucher